CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

   "contentIsHTML": true
 }}}

-<p>S3CMD is a Linux utility that can be used to interact and manage your <a href="http://www.tier3.com/products/object-storage" target="_blank">Tier 3 Object Storage</a> buckets.
+<p>S3CMD is a Linux utility that can be used to interact and manage your <a href="http://www.tier3.com/products/object-storage" target="_blank">CenturyLink Cloud Object Storage</a> buckets.
 While S3CMD is included in many package managers, it is best to manually configure
   the official repository to ensure that you are using the latest version.</p>
-<p>First, you will need to create a user and object storage bucket from within the Tier 3 Control Portal:</p>
+<p>First, you will need to create a user and object storage bucket from within the CenturyLink Cloud Control Portal:</p>
 <ol>
   <li>Navigate to “Object Storage” under the “Services” tab of <a href="https://control.tier3.com/">https://control.tier3.com</a>
   </li>